bfbachmann/Unity-3rd-Person-Game/README.md

 ###Animations:
 All character animations are mapped to their current movement state.
 Animations for the main character include holding objects, standing, walking forward and backward, side-strafing, and jumping or a combination of holding objects and another of the aforementioned animations.
-The only current animation of the bird is flying.
+The only current animations for the bird are flight and sitting animations.

 ###Environment:
 The environment is made up of an elevator, some basic terrain, and a series of platforms and trampolines that